-If you have an outdoor cat, you know she likes her independence and, other than some basic tick and flea prevention, you might think she’s OK on her own during the summer.
+If you have an outdoor cat, you know they love their independence and, other than some basic tick and flea prevention, you might think they’re OK on their own during the summer.

-It is true that cats are pretty resilient, but summer provides dangers for all pets that she might not be prepared to handle.
-From heat stroke to poisons introduced by landscaping, there are new outdoor hazards all around her.
+It is true that cats are pretty resilient, but summer provides dangers for all pets that they might not be prepared to handle.
+From heat stroke to poisons introduced by landscaping, there are new outdoor hazards all around your pet.

-You know your cat is highly intelligent, and she is pretty good at keeping cool on her own, but she needs resources from you to protect herself on the hottest days.
+You know your cat is highly intelligent, and they are pretty good at keeping cool on their own, but they need resources from you to protect themselves on the hottest days.

-While she can likely find her own shade, it’s best if you provide ample cool and covered areas near your home where she can find a breeze.
-Additionally, leave out plenty of water for her.
+While they can likely find their own shade, it’s best if you provide ample cool and covered areas near your home where they can find a breeze.
+Additionally, leave out plenty of water.
 Some cat owners will leave out two water dishes — one with water and the other with ice that will melt as the day goes on to provide cool water later in the day.

 One note for all pets in the summer: If you need to take them somewhere, do not leave them inside the car.
 A car’s temperature can reach 104 degrees in less than 15 minutes on a hot summer day.
 This is a formula for heat stroke.

-This is obvious in all seasons, but in the summer there is more traffic and people tend to speed a bit more.
-We’ve covered this in the past, but in general outdoor cats have a shorter life expectancy than indoor cats.
+This is obvious in all seasons, but in the summer, there is more traffic and people tend to speed a bit more.
+We’ve covered this in the past, but, in general, outdoor cats have a shorter life expectancy than indoor cats.
 Car injuries are one of the leading reasons for this.
-You obviously cannot keep your cat safe all hours of the day, but try to give her safe shelter and play areas near the back of your home, away from traffic areas.
-Again, if you can bring her indoors, try to do so when the traffic near your home or apartment is highest.
+You obviously cannot keep your cat safe all hours of the day but try to give them safe shelter and play areas near the back of your home, away from traffic areas.
+Again, if you can bring them indoors, try to do so when the traffic near your home or apartment is highest.

 On hot days, it’s not uncommon to see the road steam.
 It’s likely you would never think to walk barefoot on such a hot surface, but your cat doesn’t really have a choice.
-Sure, as an outdoor cat she’s a little more accustomed to the rough surfaces than you are, but it can still be too hot for her.
-Remember that she is much closer to the ground than you are, meaning that she really feels heat radiating off surfaces.
+Sure, as an outdoor cat, they are a little more accustomed to rougher surfaces than you are, but it can still be too hot for them.
+Remember that they are much closer to the ground than you are, meaning that they really feel heat radiating off surfaces.

-She likely knows how to avoid the hottest surfaces, but again, if possible, help your cat by either bringing her indoors or providing an outdoor shelter area that will keep her cool.
-If there are paths to her food or water that require her to go over hot asphalt or concrete, try to give those areas some cover or shade to help protect her.
+They likely know how to avoid the hottest surfaces, but again, if possible, help your cat by either bringing them indoors or providing an outdoor shelter area that will keep them cool.
+If there are paths to their food or water that require them to go over hot asphalt or concrete, try to give those areas some cover or shade to help protect them.

-Additionally, the buzzing of bees can seem quite attractive to your cat, which can get her stung.
+Additionally, the buzzing of bees can seem quite attractive to your cat, which can get them stung.
 If there is a lot of swelling, call your veterinarian, who can suggest an office visit or prescribe an over-the-counter medicine.
 Watch how your cat responds to any swelling.
-She may scratch the stung area or pull at her fur.
+They may scratch the stung area or pull at their fur.
 Bring your cat to the vet right away if you notice any abnormal behavior or swelling.